One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

 \subsection{Variance reduction}

-\textbf{Layer-wise noise injection}: LR method relies on the correlation between noise and network output to estimate the gradient.
-When the dimension of noises is huge, the correlation is too weak to be identified.
-Since LR does not require BP, it is allowed to independently perturb each layer or even each neuron and estimate the corresponding gradient, which ensures that the correlation is sufficient to produce meaningful estimates.
-Intuitively, layer-wise noise injection and gradient estimation can be interpreted as a method for randomized block coordinate descent \citep{wright2015coordinate}.
+ULR is a simulation-driven algorithm that relies on the correlation between noise and loss evaluation to estimate the gradient.
+When the noise dimensionality is huge, this correlation would be too weak to be identified.
+Hence, we propose several techniques based on the hierarchical structure and Monte Carlo (MC) sampling in neural networks to reduce the estimation variance for efficient training.

-\textbf{Antithetic variable}: Note that Eq. (\ref{eq:mlp_grad}) and other LR estimators calculate the gradient estimate through a Monte Carlo (MC) integration.
-A simple but effective variance reduction method we can use is the antithetic variates method \citep{kroese2013handbook}.
-Assume we repeatedly evaluate the integrand $2n$ times to estimate the gradient.
-We can generate injected noises for the first $n$ evaluations, and then multiply the noises by $-1$ for the subsequent $n$ evaluations.
+\textbf{Layer-wise noise injection}: Since ULR does not require recursive gradient computation, it is allowed to independently perturb each layer or even each neuron and estimate the corresponding gradient, which ensures that the correlation is sufficient to produce meaningful estimates.
+Gradient estimates for modules can be combined to form the gradient for the entire network for a single update, or they can be immediately used for module updates.
+With the layer-wise perturbation technique, the optimization problem in Section \ref{subsection: Gradient estimation using push-out LR technique} is transformed into a series of sub-problems: